 1 pound package medium shrimp, thawed, tails removed, halved

-3 Belgian endive, ends trimmed, cut into 1 inch pieces
+3 Belgian endive, ends trimmed, leaves separated from base, dried, and cut into 1 inch pieces

 2 firm ripe avocados, diced